 # 10 – Liar

-The song Liar was written by Freddie Mercury.
+The song “Liar,” was written by Freddie Mercury.
 The song was the opening track on side two of the album.
-Its an intense song that highlights Brian May’s extraordinary guitar work and incredible harmony’s that were a hallmark of the classic Queen sound.
+It’s an intense song that highlights Brian May’s extraordinary guitar work and incredible harmonies that were a hallmark of the classic Queen sound.

 # 9 – Now I’m Here

 Queen’s third album Sheer Heart Attack was the record that caught the interest of many rock fans that there was something special going on in with this band.
 The album contained many great Queen Songs that would become concert staples over the years for the band.
-On of the best tracks on that album that was played many times during the nineteen seventies tours was the Brian May penned track, “Now I’m Here.”The song closed out side one of the album, It was released on November 8th 1974.
+One of the best tracks on that Queen album that was played many times during the nineteen seventies tours was the Brian May penned track, “Now I’m Here.”The song closed side one of the album, It was released on November 8th, 1974.
 The album was once again produced by Roy Thomas Baker.

 # 8 – Killer Queen

 The iconic Queen song “Killer Queen,” was the band’s first big hit.
 The song was released on their 1974 Sheer Heart Attack album which features the most songs on this top 10 Queen Songs list.
 The song “Killer Queen,” reached number twelve on the U.S. Billboard Hot 100 music charts, It reached all the way to number two on the U.K Music charts.
 The song was written by Freddie Mercury.
 Queen’s first two albums were hard and somewhat progressive rock records.
 On Sheer Heart Attack, the band began to explore the metal pop sides that they would embrace in the following years.
 The track “Killer Queen,” intertwined the pop, classical, and metal sides of Queen together.
 And for the first time, fans are introduced to the flamboyant side of the multi-talented Freddie Mercury.